 Fatal Injury Claims

 If you have a loved one who has been involved in a fatal accident, then making a personal injury claim is not an immediate concern.
-It is difficult to contemplate the prospect of making a claim and other priorities such as funeral arrangements and Wills initially take precedence.
+It is difficult to contemplate the prospect of making a claim when other priorities such as funeral arrangements and Wills initially take precedence.

-If the accident was the fault of a third party and when the time is right for you, our experienced and understanding team at Jefferies Solicitors will be able to help you through the legal process of making a fatal accident claim.
+If the accident was the fault of a third party, when the time is right for you, our experienced and understanding team at Jefferies Solicitors will be able to help you through the legal process of making a fatal accident claim.
 We have successfully helped clients with different fatal accident claims including those resulting from road accidents; workplace accidents; accidents abroad and industrial illness.